NREL/WaterTAP3/README.md

 A repo for the working version of WaterTAP3-Python and introductory tutorials to learn the basic functionalities of the model.

+# NEEDS TO BE UPDATED FOR NEW MODEL UPDATES.
+INFORMATION BELOW RELATES TO OLD MODEL AND IS STILL FUNCTIONAL.

 ### Table of Contents
 - [Requirements](https://github.com/NREL/HiPerFEWS#requirements)
 - [Data](https://github.com/NREL/HiPerFEWS#data)